konekoya/Bible/README.md

 - notification pop up
 - toggle tooltip optoins?
 - can we use testling? that way we will get a browser testing pass image and then we can put that in the README.md
-- remeber progress of last reading
+- remember progress of last reading
 - should we use JS testing tools?
 - should we offer another language option for the interface?
-- CSS linting is causing a lot of trobules ... maybe we should look for some other options available in Gulp?
+- CSS linting is causing a lot of troubles ... maybe we should look for some other options available in Gulp?
 - add different version of Chinese Bibles

 # Browser support